ignite/cli/docs/docs/07-cli.md

 ignite chain build --skip-proto

-Afterwards, Ignite install dependencies specified in the go.mod file.
-By default Ignite doesn't check that dependencies of the main module stored in the module cache have not been modified since they were downloaded.
+Afterwards, Ignite install dependencies specified in the `go.mod` file.
+By default, Ignite doesn't check that dependencies of the main module stored in the module cache have not been modified since they were downloaded.
 To enforce dependency checking (essentially, running "go mod verify") use a flag:

 ignite chain build --check-dependencies

 Next, Ignite identifies the "main" package of the project.
-By default the "main" package is located in "cmd/{app}d" directory, where "{app}" is the name of the scaffolded project and "d" stands for daemon.
-If your your project contains more than one "main" package, specify the path to the one that Ignite should compile in config.yml:
+By default, the "main" package is located in "cmd/{app}d" directory, where "{app}" is the name of the scaffolded project and "d" stands for daemon.
+If your project contains more than one "main" package, specify the path to the one that Ignite should compile in `config.yml`:

 build:
 main: custom/path/to/main

-By default the binary name will match the top-level module name (specified in go.mod) with a suffix "d".
-This can be customized in config.yml:
+By default, the binary name will match the top-level module name (specified in `go.mod`) with a suffix "d".
+This can be customized in `config.yml`:

 build:
 binary: mychaind